sidramesh2018/calc/docs/docker.md

-Feel free to install custom dependencies, e.g. your favorite debugging library, in your container via `docker-compose run app pip install` or `docker-compose run app npm install`.
+Feel free to install custom dependencies, e.g. your favorite debugging library, in your container via `docker-compose run app pip install` or `docker-compose run app yarn`.
 Everything should work as expected.

 ### Debugging Python